yiwchen233/CLARSTA/README.md

 # CLARSTA -- Convex-constrained Linear Approximation Random Subspace Trust-region Algorithm
 ![GitHub](https://img.shields.io/badge/License-GPL%20v3-blue.svg)

 This is the source code of the Convex-constrained Linear Approximation Random Subspace Trust-region Algorithm (CLARSTA) proposed in our [paper](https://arxiv.org/abs/2506.20335).

-CLARSTA is a Python package originally designed for large-scale convex-constrained optimization problems where the derivative information is unavailable.
-The constraint set is assumed to be convex, closed, and have a nonempty interior.
-This algorithm does not require any special structure of the objective function and is currently able to construct four types of surrogate models:
+CLARSTA is a Python package designed for large-scale convex-constrained optimization problems where derivative information is unavailable.
+The feasible set is assumed to be convex, closed, and to have a nonempty interior.
+The only requirement is access to a projection operator onto the constraint set.

+The algorithm makes no structural assumptions about the objective function and currently supports four types of surrogate models:
 * determined quadratic interpolation model (using $\frac{(n+1)(n+2)}{2}$ sample points)
 * underdetermined quadratic interpolation model (using $2n+1$ sample points)
 * linear interpolation model (using $n+1$ sample points)